 August 30, 1919 – Natural Gas Boom (and Bust) in Pennsylvania –

-The “Snake Hollow Gusher” of McKeesport, Pennsylvania, revealed a giant natural gas field and quickly attracted hundreds of petroleum companies.
+The “Snake Hollow Gusher” of McKeesport, Pennsylvania, revealed a natural gas field that attracted hundreds of petroleum companies.
 Drilled near the Monongahela River southeast of Pittsburgh, the discovery well produced more than 60 million cubic feet of natural gas a day.
-It inspired a drilling frenzy that witnessed $35 million invested in a nine-square-mile area.
+The drilling frenzy it inspired resulted in $35 million invested in a nine-square-mile area.

-At the beginning of 1921, natural gas production had declined in 180 wells; more than 440 exploratory wells were dry holes.
-Of the millions invested during the boom, only about $3 million came out.
-The gas field was later described as “the scene of the Pittsburgh district’s biggest boom and loudest crash.”
+The excitement ended in early 1921 when gas production declined in 180 wells and more than 440 exploratory wells were dry holes.
+The natural gas field was later described as “the scene of the Pittsburgh district’s biggest boom and loudest crash.”